mesn1985/WebApplicationSecurityBasicsLab/crAPI/3_Active_reconnaissance.md

 🧪 Perform the following:
 - Run Gobuster against crAPI with the `common.txt` wordlist. **Remember to use HTTPS.**
 - Record all paths that return status codes `200` or `300` into a file named `crAPI_wordlist.txt`.
+- Examine the discovered paths and identify whether any expose information that should not normally be publicly accessible.

+> 💡 **Hint:** Try opening interesting discovered paths directly in your browser or requesting them with `curl`.
+> What does the response reveal, and does the content appear appropriate for a publicly accessible resource?

 > 💡 **Tip: Name your wordlist files clearly**
 > Save the valid paths discovered with Gobuster into a file named `gobuster_common.txt`,
 > or use a central file like `crAPI_wordlist.txt` to consolidate results from multiple scans.